-- The exam will be conducted in the auditorium (room TH-122) in Terrell Hall, 5624 N Borthwick Avenue, Portland, Oregon 97217, on the Portland Community College Cascade Campus in North Portland.
+- The exam will be conducted in Terrell Hall room 112, 5624 N Borthwick Avenue, Portland, Oregon 97217, on the Portland Community College Cascade Campus in North Portland.

 - We strongly encourage candidates to register in advance, since most people will find it easier to register using their home computer than to register using the tablets we will have available on site.

 - You may optionally Click Here to Pay in advance using Square.
 We accept Credit or Debit Cards, Apple Pay, and Google Pay.
 In order to ensure that your payment is correctly credited, email me and include your PIN number from HamStudy if the name or email used to pay does not match the name or email used to register.

 - If you prefer, you may pay on site.
 We accept cash (exact change preferred), check (payable to AA7HW VE Team), or credit or debit cards.

 - Please bring a government issued photo ID.